 Uniswap has ticked plenty of boxes when it comes to investment opportunities within the crypto space.
 But what makes it a truly interesting prospect is that the project and its native token still have plenty of room to grow.

-Similarly, the Economy Forecast Agency sees UNI continuing on an upward trajectory for the remainder of 2021, finishing the year at an estimated $62.76.
+The Economy Forecast Agency sees UNI continuing on a downward trajectory for the remainder of 2023, finishing the year at an estimated $10.88.
 Meanwhile, Coinpedia has put forward a more optimistic Uniswap price prediction.
-It has UNI hitting $75 before the end of 2021 and potentially breaking the $100 mark in 2022.
+It has UNI hitting $60 in 2023 and potentially breaking the $100 mark before the year is over.

 Don't Miss: Uniswap Price Prediction for 2025 and 2030